+Yes, this could trigger a re(assessment) of the initial application for refugee protection and undertaking actions for initiating proceedings for cessation of the refugee status granted.

 Q15.
-If travelling to the country of origin may lead to cessation of protection (see question 14), is it specified:

-X In national legislation?

-If box is marked, please specify legislation: Law on International and Temporary Protection, article 49, item 3.

-□ In case law?

-If box is marked, please indicate case law reference and short summary:

-□ In practice?

-If box is marked, please explain practice:

-Not specified in any way.

-Q16.
-Which of the following circumstances are taken into account when assessing cessation of protection (e.g. re-establishment in the country of origin):

-No circumstances can be applied, due to not being prescribed in any way.

-Please indicate which options apply.
-For each of the (ticked boxes) options below, please indicate whether it is based on legislation, case law or (administrative) practice.

-☐ Frequency of travels to the country of origin \square Length of stay in the country of origin $\hfill\Box$ Specific place of stay in the country of origin \square Reasons to travel to the country of origin □ Other Please specify:

-Q17.
-If travelling to the country of origin could lead to cessation of refugee protection, are there any criteria to assess the voluntariness and/or refugee's intent to re-establish himself/herself in the country of origin?

-There are no criteria determined.

-Note: For the cessation ground of re-establishment to be applicable, both the return and the stay must have been undertaken voluntarily.
+If travelling to the country of origin may lead to cessation of protection (see question 14), is it specified: ☑ In national legislation?
+If box is marked, please specify legislation: ☐ In case law?
+If box is marked, please indicate case law reference and short summary: ☐ In practice?
+If box is marked, please explain practice: The Law or n Asylum and Refugees explicitly states that the refugee status granted is ceased when it's country of been pers If that the person has voluntarily re-availed himself or herself of the protection of the origin or has voluntarily re-established himself or herself in the country where he/she has ecuted.
+The norm is imperative and when these circumstances are established in ardle way, the national authority, after conducting the respective proceedings, ceases the (e.g. re-estab f the following circumstances are taken into account when assessing cessation of protection dishment in the country of origin): e which options apply.
+For each of the (ticked boxes) options below, please indicate whethe. legislation, case law or (administrative) practice. ☑ Frequency of travels to the country of origin □ Length of stay in the country of origin ☐ Specific place of stay in the country of origin ☐ Reasons to travel to the country of origin ☑ Other Please specify: The indica ited circumstances are taken into account by the national authority, conducting the proceeding s for cessation, i.e. are established in the administrative practice. ling to the country of origin could lead to cessation of refugee protection, are there any seess the voluntariness and/or refugee's intent to re-establish himself/herself in the gin? cessation ground of re-establishment to be applicable, both the return and the stay must dertaken voluntarily.
 For example, where the return of the refugee in his/her country of origin was the result of coercion or the prolonged stay was not voluntary (e.g. imprisonment), such travels to the country of origin may not amount to cessation of international protection.

+Page 17 of 30

-A temporary visit by a refugee to his former country of origin not with a national passport but with a travel document issued by the State that granted protection may not necessarily amount to reestablishment: travelling to the country of origin for the purpose of visiting an old sick parent is different from frequent travels to the country of origin with the purpose of establishing business relations.43
+A temporary visit by a refugee to his former country of origin not with a national passport but with a travel document issued by the State that granted protection may not necessarily amount to reestablishment: travelling to the country of origin for the purpose of visiting an old sick parent is different from frequent travels to the country of origin with the purpose of establishing business relations.
+43